Coachella isn’t just an awesome gig for the biggest superstars in the world, there are also loads of things to do at Coachella outside of the stages.

 This way you’ll be able to stay on top of who’s playing where, and how to get to each destination.
 You’ll also be able to keep an eye on the latest updates including those all important random Coachella stage appearances the festival is so known for.

-I mean, who will Childish Gambino bring on this year?
+I mean, who will be the surprise act this year?

 12. Find the games and activities

 Look at the Coachella schedule and keep an ear out to find the best games and activities to join in with.
 When I went there was everything from three legged races to dodgeball.

 You can also find arcades, spelling bees and contests too.
 And don’t forget the workshops too!

 You can find loads of things to do at Coachella, this is just the start of it.
 You will have your own amazing festival.
 And remember, what happens at Coachella, stays at Coachella.